valkey-io/valkey-doc/docs/management/sentinel.md

 Note that there is no equivalent GET command since `SENTINEL MASTER` provides all the configuration parameters in a simple to parse format (as a field/value pairs array).

-Starting with Redis OSS 6.2, Sentinel also allows getting and setting global configuration parameters which were only supported in the configuration file prior to that.
+Starting with Valkey OSS 6.2, Sentinel also allows getting and setting global configuration parameters which were only supported in the configuration file prior to that.

 * **SENTINEL CONFIG GET `<name>`** Get the current value of a global Sentinel configuration parameter.
 The specified name may be a wildcard, similar to the Valkey `CONFIG GET` command.
 * **SENTINEL CONFIG SET `<name>` `<value>`** Set the value of a global Sentinel configuration parameter.